 The Receiver worked with tax accountant Duffy Kruspodin, LLP ("Duffy") to prepare and send investor notices regarding the approved claims process and the Receiver's calculation of their claims.
-Letters to most claimants were sent out by August 1, 2017, while letters to certain former employees/sales agents and other related persons are still under review and will be sent later this month.
-Pursuant to the approved procedures, investors will have 30 days from receipt of the notice to respond in writing with any dispute concerning the calculation of their claim, stating the nature of the dispute and provide documentation supporting their position as to the calculation of their claim amount.
-The Receiver will consider all such responses, attempt to resolve disputes with the applicable investors, and if a resolution cannot be reached, file a motion requesting the Court determine the applicable claims.
-The Receiver will also file a schedule of proposed allowed claim amounts for each investor.
+Letters to most claimants were sent out by August 1, 2017, while letters to certain former employees/sales agents and other related persons were sent out by August 15, 2017.
+Pursuant to the approved procedures, investors (including former employees/sales agents) had 30 days from receipt of the notice to respond in writing with any dispute concerning the calculation of their claim, stating the nature of the dispute and provide documentation supporting their position as to the calculation of their claim amount.
+The Receiver reviewed and considered all such disputes, of which there were only 21, and attempted to resolve disputes with the applicable investors.
+At the conclusion of that process, only six disputed claims remained.
+The Receiver filed his motion asking the Court to resolve the claim disputes and approve his proposed allowed amounts of all claims on November 2, 2017.
+Dkt.
+No. 1545.
+The motion is set to be heard on December 15, 2017.